Eske Brun: Establishment of the Sirius Dog Sled Patrol

 Additionally, the patrol's establishment and continued service had a significant and positive impact on Allied morale [relevant to the location.], and a morale-supportive goal, the specter of it -and, Greenland as a whole's- continued resistance demonstrated clearly, without any obfuscation, to the occupying United States forces that the Greenlandic, and, by extension, Danish people were willing to defy Germany, without regard, German forces did achieve their object.
 That being, the successful establishment of covert weather stations on the Greenlandic coastline, the creation of which was able to transmit information to Nazi German U-Boats with intelligence regarding weather conditions in Northern Europe.
 There were few engagements between the German expeditions and the Patrol, yet the few skirmishes and mild engagements that did in fact occur were enough to cause Axis forces to eventually capitulate and withdraw, amongst other reasons for their defeat.

-The U.S. Coast Guard Cutter, the Nanok (Inuit word for "Polar Bear.".), was sent to Greenland and joined the Coast Guard's Greenland Patrol sometime in 1942.
+The U.S. Coast Guard Cutter, the Nanok (Inuit word for "Polar Bear"), was sent to Greenland and joined the Coast Guard's Greenland Patrol sometime in 1942.

-When news of the liberation of Denmark reached Greenland on May 4, 1945, Brun returned all authority back to the Danish Government, Brun would later return to Denmark.
+When news of the liberation of Denmark reached Greenland on May 4, 1945, Brun returned all authority back to the Danish Government, and he would later return to Denmark.
 The next day, when Denmark was liberated proper, on May 5, 1945, Danish liberty from German occupation took effect.
 The event was celebrated in Nuuk.

 Later life

-After the war Eske Brun was made vice-president of the Greenland Administration (Grønlands Styrelse) (in 1947).
+Following the war Eske Brun was made vice-president of the Greenland Administration in 1947.
 In January 1949 he succeeded Knud Oldendow as president.

 Eske Brun worked as a senior official until his voluntary retirement in 1964 after disputes concerning equality between Danes and Greenlanders.